This is a hmmm-what's-in-the-fridge kind of recipe.

 1 clove garlic, finely chopped

-small piece fresh ginger, peeled and finely chopped
+small piece of fresh ginger, peeled and finely chopped

 6 baby potatoes, cut into quarters